p-hss/singularity-pytorch/README.md

 # Build a Singularity container with GPU-configured Pytorch

 ## Description
-An example to show how to build a Singularity container with GPU-configured Pytorch and a bunch of additional python packages.
+An example showing how to build a Singularity container with GPU-configured Pytorch and a bunch of additional python packages.

 ## Installation